Are you a university student looking to learn how to save money in college? Or a prospective learner preparing to enroll?

 Choose a college job that lets you mentally leave the workplace when you clock out, such as a food service job or retail gig.
 Employment with high responsibility and likelihood for work during your personal time (e.g., project management) will encroach into your studies and may hurt your grades.

 For a job that keeps you on campus and connected with the pulse of the goings-on, become an R.A. (resident assistant).
+Another good option is an intern program, as internships are a great way to get started on your career path.

 Related read: 50+ Best First Jobs for College Students